kinopio-club/kinopio-help/api/index.md

 <code class="lists">name</code>                                       | `String` | The name of the list
 <code class="lists">height</code>                                     | `String` | The rendered height of the list
 <code class="lists">resizeWidth</code>                                | `String` | The width of the list
-<code class="lists">shouldUpdateList</code>                           | `Boolean` | Whether the list dimensions, and the child cards positions inside it, should be updated the next time the space is loaded.
+<code class="lists">shouldUpdateList</code>                           | `Boolean` | Whether the list dimensions, and the positions of the cards inside it, should be updated the next time the space is loaded.
 This is set automatically when adding cards to a list via the API.
 <code class="lists">spaceId</code>                                    | `String` | The space that the list belongs to
 <code class="lists">userId</code>                                     | `String` | The user that created the list
 <code class="lists">updatedAt</code>                                  | `String`  | The date when any changes were made to the list